Complete Nazi Party Reichstag Election Results

 2. December 1924 Reichstag election result

-Both parties succeeded in winning only 14 seats, compared to 32 seats previously, with the Nazi Party securing only four seats.
+Both parties succeeded in winning only 14 seats of all 493 seats represented in the Reichstag, compared to 32 seats previously, with the Nazi Party securing only four seats.
 This illustrates how unpopular the NSDAP was at the beginning of its political life.

 Weimar Germany in 1928 was beginning to enjoy a prosperous time, any radical changes were not welcome.